Keytesville, Missouri

-Keytesville is a city in and the county seat of Chariton County, Missouri, United States.
+Keytesville (/ˈkiːtsvɪl/ KEETS-vil) is a city in and the county seat of Chariton County, Missouri, United States.
 The population was 440 as of the 2020 census.

 Keytesville is the hometown of U.S. Army General Maxwell D. Taylor, who commanded the "Screaming Eagles" 101st Airborne division during the Normandy invasion of World War II.
 Confederate General Sterling Price, who attacked Keytesville during an unsuccessful cavalry raid across his home state, had previously operated a hotel there.

 History

 Chariton County's second courthouse.
 It replaced one destroyed by Confederate raiders during the Civil War.

 The town is named for James Keyte, an Englishman and Methodist preacher who purchased a large parcel of land in 1830 and, two years later, donated fifty acres of it to Chariton County to establish a seat of county government.
 Until then, county business had been conducted from "Old Chariton," a village near the confluence of the Chariton and Missouri Rivers that was plagued by disease-spreading mosquitoes and subject to repeated flooding.

 James Keyte constructed the first home in Keytesville, and the first business as well.
 Both were log structures, with the second doubling as a post office.
 Keyte also created the town's first industry when he constructed a mill near his home on Mussel Fork Creek.

 The first courthouse was constructed in Keytesville between 1833 and 1834.
 As a two-story, four-room brick building, it survived until September 20, 1864, when it was burned down by Confederate raiders during the American Civil War.

 Isaac Redding added Keytesville's first hotel in August 1842.

 Keytesville was incorporated on February 3, 1868, by the state of Missouri, and incorporated as a Missouri 4th-class city in March 1883.